matyama/configs/README.md

 #### Nvidia packages are kept back
 The issue with "missing" drivers is that the driver packages are "kept back" (shown in the snippet below).
-This is due to an incompatibility between driver libs and the kernel which `apt` cannot resolve on its own.
+This is due to an incompatibility between driver libraries and the kernel which `apt` cannot resolve on its own.
 ```
 ❯ sudo apt upgrade
 Reading package lists...
 Done